-In a production environment you can choose to use a public and freely available TDS that is hosted by Paterva, or an internal (iTDS) that runs on your own infrastructure.
+In a production environment you can choose to use a public and freely available TDS that is hosted by Maltego's Paterva infrastructure, or an internal (iTDS) that runs on your own infrastructure.

 The Public TDS requires that the Transform Server itself is accessible from the Internet.
 Conversely, the iTDS requires that you configure access to the server as necessary.

-The interface for the public TDS and iTDS are very similar, the main difference is that for the public TDS you must register an account on the server hosted on Paterva's infrastructure while for the iTDS you will host a copy of the server yourself on physical infrastructure of your choosing.
+The interface for the Public TDS and iTDS are very similar, the main difference is that for the Public TDS you must register an account on the server hosted on Maltego's Paterva infrastructure, while for the iTDS you will host a copy of the server yourself on the physical infrastructure of your choosing.

 Note: You could deploy the Transform Server and the TDS on the same virtual or physical instance, though we recommend separating them to be more resilient to future updates